Avonae/Tinypng-bulk-optimisation/README.md

 `.\your_script_name.ps1`

 ## Output
 - The optimized images will be saved in the `tiny` directory, maintaining the same folder structure as in the `images` directory.

-## Notes

-- Ensure that the `images` directory exists and contains `.png` files before running the script.
-- The script will display a progress bar indicating the optimization status.